immcantation/immcantation/docs/contrib.rst

 packages are subject to their licenses.

-For details on documentation, coding style, and other conventions see the `CONTRIBUTING.md <https://bitbucket.org/kleinstein/immcantation/src/master/CONTRIBUTING.md>`__ file on Bitbucket.
+For details on documentation, coding style, and other conventions see the `CONTRIBUTING.md <https://github.com/immcantation/immcantation/tree/master/CONTRIBUTING.md>`__ file on Github.